 Retaining Wall Project $154,500 (between Manor buildings 4950 and 4850) – Three bidders were interviewed on 7/17/23.
 All three gave good presentations.
 The low bid was $99,000, but that company had only worked as subcontractors prior to this and had never completed a job as large as ours.
 Next bid was $118,000 from Integrity, a company composed of employees who split from Balpate and had only been in business for two years.
 Djonis General Contractors had the high bid of $128,000.
 The company has been in business for thirty-five years and has maintained a particularly good reputation.
 Djonis agreed to meet the $118,000 quote and to complete the work in four to five (4 to 5) weeks.
 The board, by unanimous approval, accepted the Djonis bid of $118,000.
 (Painting of the steel plates to match the wall was not included in the bid.
 Therefore, the final bill will be slightly higher than $118,000.).

-Conversion of Three Streetlights at Community Entrance – Laura sent an email to the Office Manager for JH Collections (Laura) asking her to consider the conversion, because this would significantly brighten the entrance.
+Conversion of Three Streetlights at Community Entrance – Laura sent an email to the Office Manager for JH Collections (Laura) asking her to consider the conversion because this would significantly brighten the entrance.

 Update on MTU Replacements – Eight homes are ready for updates, and an additional four have possible wiring problems.
 Because of liability issues, we will not use a resident to install the MTUs and will continue to employ Fix and Flow.